-This resource introduces some of the ideas and techniques that will be explored during the online workshop on Saturday 27 November.
-Use it to prepare for the workshop or as inspiration for your own textile projects.
+This resource introduces some of the ideas and techniques that were explored during the online workshop on Saturday 27 November 2021.
+You can use it as inspiration for your own textile projects.

 Recommended for 11+ (under 18s must have an accompanying adult present during the session).